The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Introduction

 \subsection{The structure of the article}

 We define in §\ref{coef-objects-ss} the categories of coefficient objects and geometric coefficient objects, and we prove some basic results.
-We also recall some definitions related to the characteristic polynomials of the Frobenii at closed points, and we show that $p$-plain (cf. §\ref{rational:d}) lisse sheaves are étale (Proposition \ref{p-plain-etale:p}).
+We also recall some definitions related to the characteristic polynomials of the Frobenii at closed points, and we show that the property of a Weil lisse sheaf of being étale can be checked looking at one closed point (Proposition \ref{p-plain-etale:p}).

 In §\ref{monodromy-groups-ss}, we define the arithmetic and the geometric monodromy groups of coefficient objects, using the Tannakian formalism.
 We also introduce the Tannakian fundamental groups classifying coefficient objects and geometric coefficient objects.
 We present a \textit{fundamental exact sequence} relating these groups (Proposition~\ref{fun-exact-seq:p}).
-The result is essentially all proven in the appendix for general \textit{neutral Tannakian categories with Frobenius}.
+The result is essentially entirely proven in the appendix for general \textit{neutral Tannakian categories with Frobenius}.
 Then in §\ref{comparison-etale:ss} we show that the groups of connected components of these fundamental groups are isomorphic to the arithmetic and the geometric étale fundamental group (Proposition~\ref{connected-components-etale-proposition}).
 We also prove a complementary result, namely Proposition \ref{connected-after-cover-proposition}.

-In §\ref{types:ss} we recall the main result on rank 1 coefficient objects (Theorem \ref{rank-1-finite-order:t}).
-We introduce in §\ref{type:d} the notion of \textit{type} and we prove some structural properties for them.
-In §\ref{Weights-ss} we recollect some theorems from Weil II that are now known for coefficient objects of both kinds.
-For example, the main theorem on weights (Theorem \ref{theory-of-weights-theorem}).
-We present in §\ref{Deligne-conjectures-ss} the state of Deligne's conjectures.
-In §\ref{compatible-systems-ss} we give the definition of compatible systems of lisse sheaves and overconvergent $F$-isocrystals and we state a stronger formulation of the companions conjecture in Theorem~\ref{companions-smooth-theorem}, due to the work of Chin.
+In §\ref{rank1:ss} we recall the main result on rank 1 coefficient objects (Theorem \ref{rank-1-finite-order:t}).
+We introduce in §\ref{t-c:d} the notion of \textit{twist classes} and we prove some structural properties for them.
+In §\ref{Weights-ss} we recollect some theorems from Weil II that are now known for coefficient objects of both types.
+For example, we recall the main theorem on weights (Theorem \ref{theory-of-weights-theorem}).
+Then we present in §\ref{Deligne-conjectures-ss} the state of Deligne's conjectures.
+In §\ref{compatible-systems-ss} we give the definition of compatible systems of lisse sheaves and overconvergent $F$-isocrystals and we present a strong form of the companions conjecture, due to the work of Chin (Theorem~\ref{companions-smooth-theorem}).